quantori/nsaph-cms/doc/Medicaid.md

     * dob_latest: the latest raw DOB
     * dod_earliest: the earliest raw DOD

-This allows a user to apply various rules to include or exclude records where data for beneficiaries is inconsistent.
-For example, a user can:
+This allows a project curator to apply various rules to include or exclude records where data for beneficiaries is inconsistent.
+For example, the curator can:

 * Exclude all inconsistent records
 * Exclude records with inconsistent dates of death (legacy strategy)
 * Exclude records where difference between dates of birth is more than 3 years
 * etc.

+We can establish actual rules for NSAPH projects later at a SOP level.

 > We have noted that about 7% of records do not have BENE_ID.
 One
 > point to consider is that we do not know if this is a result